dlebansais/Easly-Language/Doc/TranslatingQueries.md

 # Translating queries

-In Easly, a [binary operator expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/BinaryOperatorExpression.md), a [Unary Operator Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/UnaryOperatorExpression.md) or a [Query Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/QueryExpression.md) can be translated to C# by a call to a function.
+In Easly, a [Binary Operator Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/BinaryOperatorExpression.md), a [Unary Operator Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/UnaryOperatorExpression.md) or a [Query Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/QueryExpression.md) can be translated to C# by a call to a function.

-In the case of operator expressions, this happens when the operator can't be translated to an existing C# operator, for example `+` or `/`.
+In the case of operator expressions, this happens when the operator can't be translated to an existing C# operator (such as `+` or `/`).
 In the case of query expressions, it's when the query is to a function and not an attribute, property or local variable.

 This document explains the difference between Easly and C#, and how the C# code is implemented.